theelims/StrokeEngine/README.md

 ```

 #### Alternate Manual Homeing Procedure __[Dangerous]__
 Some machines may not have a homeing switch mounted.
-For these you may use a manual homeing procedure instead of `Stroker.enableAndHome(SERVO_ENDSTOP, true);`.
+For these you may use a manual homeing procedure instead of `Stroker.enableAndHome(&endstop);`.
 Manually move back until the physical endstop and then call:
 ```cpp
 Stroker.thisIsHome();
 ```